GerritCodeReview/aws-gerrit/master-slave/README.md

-# Gerrit Single Master
+# Gerrit Master-Slave

-This set of Templates provide all the components to deploy a single Gerrit master in ECS
+This set of Templates provide all the components to deploy a single Gerrit master and a single Gerrit slave in ECS

 ## Architecture

-Two templates are provided in this example:
+Four templates are provided in this example:
 * `cf-cluster`: define the ECS cluster and the networking stack
+* `cf-service-master`: define the service stack running Gerrit master
-* `cf-service`: defined the service stack running Gerrit
+* `cf-service-slave`: define the service stack running Gerrit slave
-* `cf-dns-route`: defined the DNS routing for the service
+* `cf-dns-route`: define the DNS routing for the service

 ### Networking